Pharmacy Benefit Managers: Specialty Medication Management and Contracting Trends

 Download a PDF of these Highlights

-PBMs continue to seek solutions to better manage the specialty drug trend as their clients demand relief from rising costs.
-HIRC’s report, Pharmacy Benefit Managers: Specialty Medication Management and Contracting Trends, examines specialty drug distribution through PBMs, PBMs' specialty medication management and formulary tactics, and trends in contracting with manufacturers.
+As pressure mounts to control specialty drug costs, PBMs are expanding their role across the value chain—placing greater emphasis on biosimilars, formulary strategy, and integrated capabilities.
+HIRC’s report, Pharmacy Benefit Managers: Specialty Medication Management and Contracting Trends, examines PBMs' involvement in specialty drug distribution, specialty medication management and formulary tactics, and trends in contracting with manufacturers.
 The report addresses the following:

-- What are PBMs most focused on in 2025 to better manage specialty drug costs?
+• What are PBMs most focused on in 2026 to better manage specialty drug costs?

-- What is the status of national recommended formularies and exclusion lists offered by PBMs?
-What drug categories are most targeted for additional preferred products and/or exclusions in future years?
+• What drug categories are most targeted for additional preferred products and/or exclusions in future years?

-- What is the status of PBM biosimilars adoption and current and future goals for private-label biosimilar offerings?
+• What is the status of PBM biosimilars adoption and current and future goals for private-label biosimilar offerings?

-- What is the nature of the contracting environment between PBMs and drug manufacturers?
+• What is the nature of the contracting environment between PBMs and drug manufacturers?

-- Which manufacturers stand out as best in PBM engagement to support their specialty portfolios?
+• Which manufacturers stand out as best in PBM engagement to support their specialty portfolios?

 AbbVie Leads in Support of its Specialty Portfolio.
-PBM decision-makers were asked to nominate a manufacturer in three key areas: 1) Overall Partner of Choice in Specialty, 2) Best-in-Class Programs/Resources in Specialty, and 3) Most Willing to Contract.
-AbbVie is consistently among the leaders nominated in as best-in-class across categories, recognized for contracting for its robust portfolio, its exceptional account management personnel, and for understanding clients’ business model & needs.
+PBM decision-makers were asked to nominate a manufacturer in three key areas as noted below.
+AbbVie is consistently among the leaders nominated in as best-in-class across categories, recognized for combining long-tenured, highly engaged account teams with flexible, PBM-aligned contracting.
+The full report also provides benchmark ratings of 35+ specialty medication manufacturers in presence and willingness to contract with PBMs.

 Research Methodology and Report Availability.
-In January & February 2025, HIRC surveyed 27 pharmacy benefit manager decision-makers representing 14 unique very large, mid-size, and small/upcoming PBMs.
+In February 2026, HIRC surveyed 25 pharmacy benefit manager decision-makers representing 13 unique very large, mid-size, and small/upcoming PBMs.
 Online surveys and follow-up telephone interviews were used to gather information.
 The Pharmacy Benefit Managers: Specialty Medication Management and Contracting Trends report is part of the Specialty Pharmaceuticals Service, and is now available to subscribers at www.hirc.com.

 Download a PDF of these Highlights